See what your support can do!

 See our work in action

-Explore the history of trachoma: Learn about the disease that’s existed for more than 10,000 years.
+Explore the history of trachoma: Learn about the disease that affects millions.

-Visit our rural surgery camp: Tour our operating theatre in Tanzania where miracles happen.
+Visit our rural surgery camp: Take a virtual tour of our operating theatre where miracles happen.

 Sightsavers and Irish Aid have worked together for more than a decade to provide eye care, support people with disabilities and fight debilitating diseases.
 In 2017, Sightsavers and Irish Aid launched a collaboration in Cameroon, Liberia, Senegal and Sierra Leone to support communities throughout the region.